 Why is the need so extreme?

-For the poor in developing countries, accessing necessary medical and surgical care is extremely difficult due to their remote location, lack of medical facilities and financial constraints.
-Often, conditions that are treated in earlier stages in wealthier countries, are treated very late in developing countries, resulting in increased severity and debilitation, preventing people from working or attending school.
+For the poor in developing nations, accessing necessary medical and surgical care is extremely difficult due to their remote location, lack of medical facilities and financial constraints.
+Conditions that would be treated in the early stages in developed nations, grow to the point of being life threatening.
+The consequence for many is a lifetime of disability, rejection and sometimes even death.

-According to the World Health Organisation, there is a critical shortage of all types of medical providers in developing countries.
-Because of these limitations, general surgical needs such as hernias and goiters plague this region’s adult and paediatric populations.
+In Africa, few countries have functional health care systems, which include hospitals, clinics, medical providers, etc. According to the World Health Organisation, there is a critical shortage of all types of medical providers in developing nations.
+Due to the lack of general and specialised health care, general surgical needs, such as hernias and goiters, plague this region’s adult and pediatric populations.